 This article is part of

 Types of snapshot technology

-There are several types of storage snapshots.
+Not all snapshots are based on differencing disks.
+There are several other types of storage snapshots:

 The data in a copy-on-write snapshot is consistent with the exact time the snapshot was taken, hence the name copy-on-write.
 However, all previous snapshots must be available if complete archiving or recovery of all the data on a network or storage medium is required.
-Every copy-on-write process requires one read and two writes; data needs to be read and written to a different location before it is overwritten.
+Every copy-on-write process requires one read and two writes; data needs to be read and written to a different location before it's overwritten.

 Clone or split-mirror snapshots reference all the data on a set of mirrored drives.
-Each time the utility is run, a snapshot is created of the entire volume, not only of the new or updated data.
-This makes it possible to access data offline, and simplifies the process of recovering, duplicating or archiving all the data on a drive.
+Each time the utility is run, a snapshot is created of the entire volume, not only new or updated data.
+This makes it possible to access data offline and simplifies the process of recovering, duplicating or archiving all the data on a drive.
 This is a slower process, and each storage snapshot requires as much storage space as the original data.

 Copy-on-write with background copy takes snapshot data from a copy-on-write operation and uses a background process to copy the data to the snapshot storage location.
 This process creates a mirror of the original data and is considered a hybrid between copy-on-write and cloning.

 Incremental snapshots create timestamps that allow a user to go back to any point in time.
 Incremental snapshots can be generated faster and more frequently than other types of storage snapshots.
-And because they do not use much more storage space than the original data, they can be kept longer.
+And because they don't use much more storage space than the original data, they can be kept longer.
 Each time an incremental snapshot is generated, the original snapshot is updated.